The Best .300 Win Mag Rifles

 There’s a lot to like, including a special corrosion control system that makes this rifle impervious to even the worst hunting weather or other conditions.
 It’s an extremely durable piece of equipment, made with stainless steel and other composite materials for added durability.

 It features a three-round capacity and a long barrel length of 26 inches.
-Even with these aspects, it only weighs 8 ½ pounds, so it’s easy to carry around for even the longest hunting hikes.
+Even with these aspects, it only weighs 8 ½ pounds, so it’s easy to carry around for even the longest hunting hikes and much lighter than a precision rifle chambered in a like caliber.

 Other excellent features include pre-drilled holes already set for scope mounts and a hinged floorplate magazine for fast reloading.
 All in all, it’s a high-quality piece of equipment that’ll suit you for both hunting and target practice competitions.